Do you know the Agricultural Buildings Regulations for when it comes to building on a smallholding?

 How Long Does Planning Permission Take?

 An application for Prior Approval must be determined within 56 days.
-If the local planning authority fail to do so, then Permitted Development rights apply.
+If the local planning authority fails to do so, then Permitted Development rights to apply.

 I Already Own Land, Can I Build A House Or Agricultural Building On It?